Sonam (actress): 1989–1994: Professional expansion

 In 1989, Sonam had nine film releases.
 She gained wide recognition that year with the song "Oye Oye...Tirchi Topi Wale" from the action film Tridev.
 It was directed by Rajiv Rai, and she starred in it alongside Naseeruddin Shah.
 The film ranks among the highest-grossing films of the year.
 She also gained appreciation for her performance in Mitti Aur Sona, co-starring Chunky Pandey.

-Sonam went on to have ten releases in 1990, including the box office hit Kroadh, co-starring Sunny Deol, Sanjay Dutt and Amrita Singh.
+Sonam Khan went on to have ten releases in 1990, including the box office hit Kroadh, co-starring Sunny Deol, Sanjay Dutt and Amrita Singh.
 The same year, her only Bengali film Mandira, co-starring Prosenjit Chatterjee, also had a release.
 She also played the leading lady opposite Chiranjeevi in the top-grossing Telugu film Kodama Simham.

 Her first release in 1991 was the multi-starrer fantasy film Ajooba with Amitabh Bachchan, Dimple Kapadia and Rishi Kapoor.
 It was one of the most expensive films of its time.
 Khan had seven other releases in the same year out of which the action film Fateh opposite Sanjay Dutt was well received.

 In 1992, she collaborated for the third time with Naseeruddin Shah in Rajiv Rai's Vishwatma, an action thriller, which was one of the highest-grossing Hindi films of that year.
 During filming, she developed a close bond with her co-star Divya Bharti, who died in 1993.

 Following Sonam's marriage to Rajiv Rai, she completed a few projects that she had already committed to before her marriage.
 These included films such as Baaz (1992) opposite Govinda, Police Wala (1993) opposite Chunky Pandey, and Insaaf Apne Lahoo Se (1994) opposite Sanjay Dutt.
 She did not sign any new film projects after her marriage, focusing only on finishing the ones she had already begun.